revaturelabs/interviewquestions/DesignPatterns/DesignPatterns.md

 ---

-2. How Inversion of Control can be used as a design pattern ?
+2. How Inversion of Control can be used in design pattern ?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)